Geonkick-Synthesizer/geonkick/doc/Documentation.md

      move the start of the sample up to 1/2 of the percussion length
    - Amplitude knob - sets the maximum current amplitude of the oscillator
    - Frequency knob - sets the maximum current frequency of the oscillator
-   - Pitch kbob - will set the pitch shift range when the wave funciton of the oscillator is set as sample
+   - Pitch kbob - will set the pitch shift range when the wave function of the oscillator is set as sample
    -  pitch buttons will show the evelopes.
    - "Filter" button will enable/disable filter for the oscillator
    - Oscillator envelopes for amplitude, frequency, pitch shift, filter cutoff can be accessed with buttons